minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

 Now, every single checkbox is connected to the same method.
 How do we figure out which one it is?
 We only have a single clue: the parameter `View v`.
 This parameter is a **reference** to our checkbox view on the screen (the one that was clicked).
 However, this parameter is of type `View`, not of type `CheckBox`.
 It is common (and sometimes needed) to convert this parameter before doing anything else with it.

-1. To access all methods from the `CheckBox`, we have to cast the parameter.
+1. To access all methods from the `CheckBox` class, we have to cast the parameter.
 Create a temporary variable to hold the `CheckBox`:

         CheckBox checkbox = (CheckBox) v;